aliazhar-id/Sea-Cinema/README.md

 2. Install Composer dependencies `composer install`
 3. Install npm dependencies `npm install`
 4. Create a copy of your .env file `cp .env.example .env`
-5. adjust your database in `DB_DATABASE`
+5. Adjust your database in `DB_DATABASE`
+6. Link your storage to public `php artisan storage:link`
-6. Run migration and update database `php artisan migrate`
+7. Run migration and update database `php artisan migrate --seed`
-7. Once you have the API key, you can add it to your Laravel application's .env file.
+8. Once you have the API key, you can add it to your Laravel application's .env file.
 Open the .env file and find the following line: `MOVIE_DB_API_KEY=`
-8. Replace the empty value with your API key.
+9. Replace the empty value with your API key.
 For example, if your API key is `1234567890abcdef`, you would change the line to: `MOVIE_DB_API_KEY=1234567890abcdef`
-9. Generate an app encryption key `php artisan key:generate`
+10. Generate an app encryption key `php artisan key:generate`

 ## Executing program

 1. It requires 2 terminals to run it
-2. Run Laravel server `php artisan serve`
+2. Terminal 1: Run Laravel server `php artisan serve`
-3. Run Tailwind CSS `npm run dev`
+3. Terminal 2: Run Tailwind CSS `npm run dev`

 ## About Laravel